iammanuelrafael/PythonCalculator/README.md

 # PythonCalculator

-A simple Python-Based Calculator that can solve some your mathematical problems.
+A simple Python-Based Calculator that can solve some of your mathematical problems.

 <b>Calculations that can be done:</b>